Here are some common questions and answers about Long Island Elite Football.

 How can I Coach, Volunteer, or get involved with LIE?

-We are on the lookout for the best coaches.
-We are also always looking for volunteers to help grow the organization including team moms, managers, recruiters, trainers, nutritionists, doctors, and more.
+We are always on the lookout for the best coaches, team managers, and volunteers.
+Our team managers participate in all coach meetings.
+They are an important part of the team, they are not just handing out cupcakes and orange slices.
+We are also always looking for volunteers to help grow the organization including team moms, recruiters, media managers, trainers, nutritionists, doctors, and more.
 Apply here.

 Join us!
 Bring your passion to the team.